 3 min read

-If you’ve ever had a child come home from school itching their head with the dreaded headlice notice in hand, you may be familiar with how difficult it can be to tackle a nit infestation.
+If you’ve ever had a child come home from school itching their head, you may be familiar with how difficult it can be to tackle a nit infestation.

 In an effort to alleviate the embarrassment that sometimes comes along with nits, some parents comfort their children with the notion that the outbreak is a result of their cleanliness.

 Unfortunately, a lice infestation isn’t necessarily a marker of your little one’s impeccable hair-washing.

 Head lice don’t necessarily prefer one type of hair over any other.
 Clean, dirty, straight or curly – the little critters aren’t picky!